girdav01/TMHunting/hunting-recipies.md

 Search method : General

-ProcessName:net.exe AND CLICommand:(user OR localgroup OR group OR ADPrincipalGroupMembership)
+processName:net.exe AND CLICommand:(user OR localgroup OR group OR ADPrincipalGroupMembership)

 Explanation : You want to hunt on this MITRE analytics and you just read their query example and convert into search API syntax.
-Since it use the net.exe tool, you look for ProcessName:net.exe and command lime with CLICommand equal some of the commands that were enumerated in MITRE Analytics. we take advantage of partial search.
+Since it use the net.exe tool, you look for processName:net.exe and command line with CLICommand equal some of the commands that were enumerated in MITRE Analytics. we take advantage of partial search.

 ## Exemple 9 : Hunting for MS Office process that calls cmd.exe
 Search method : Endpoint activity data